 Since Idaho AgCredit allocates patronage based on the average annual balance of the customer’s loans/leases, the more business you do with Idaho AgCredit, the larger your potential patronage dividend.

 Qualified/cash distributions vary, depending upon earnings and the overall financial goals of the organization.
-The qualified/cash payment made in 2021 earnings was 1.25% of your average 2020 borrowing.
-Idaho AgCredit has paid on average over 1% from 2017 to 2021.
+The qualified/cash payment made in 2023 was 1.0% of your average 2022 borrowing.
+Idaho AgCredit has paid on average over 1% from 2017 to 2022.

 If the Board of Directors approves payment of a qualified/cash patronage dividend from a particular year’s earnings, 100% of the qualified/cash portion of your patronage dividend is paid to you, typically in February of the following year.